FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-08-17-using-useclass-usefactory-usevalue-useexisting-with-treeshakable-providers-in-angular.md

   ]
 ---

-In this blogpost I want to describe how to use the `useClass`, `useValue`, `useFactory`, `useExisting` providers in the new [treeshakable providers](https://angular.io/guide/providers) from Angular.
+In this blog post I want to describe how to use the `useClass`, `useValue`, `useFactory`, `useExisting` providers in the new [treeshakable providers](https://angular.io/guide/providers) from Angular.

-After this blogpost you should have an example how to use those four providers and have an idea what to do with it in case they are a solution to some problems you might face when developing Angular applications.
+After this blog post you should have an example how to use those four providers and have an idea what to do with it in case they are a solution to some problems you might face when developing Angular applications.

 ## Introduction